-Aurora HDR is a HDR software that was co-developed with Trey Ratcliff (the world’s most famous HDR photographer) and MacPhun (now called Skylum), a company that produces a lot of utility image editing software.
+Aurora HDR is an HDR software that was co-developed with Trey Ratcliff (the world’s most famous HDR photographer) and MacPhun (now called Skylum), a company that produces a lot of utility image editing software.

-One of the best features Aurora HDR has to offer is it’s HDR Tone Mapping tool and is presented as a slider that increases or decreases the HDR effect.
+One of the best features Aurora HDR has to offer is its HDR Tone Mapping tool and is presented as a slider that increases or decreases the HDR effect.

 The feature of selective adjustment using creative adjustment layers is what makes Aurora HDR one of the best HDR software on the market in 2019.

 Aurora HDR can also open RAW files – you can easily import the RAW files directly into the software or export them through Lightroom with or without the changes being applied.
-This software allows you to change information in separate sidecar files without affecting the initial photo.
+This software allows you to change the information in separate sidecar files without affecting the initial photo.

-- It supports Imagenomic Portraiture, Nik Collection and other popular plugins for Photoshop
+- It supports Imagenomic Portraiture, Nik Collection, and other popular plugins for Photoshop

 - Photolemur 3.0 plugin support